gpzlx1/gsampler-artifact-evaluation/README.md

 # Setup

+To ease the burden of setting up a software-hardware environment, we provided reviewers with a direct instance.
+For login instructions, please refer to comments `A2` and `A3` in sosp23ae.

 If using our AWS EC2 server, simply run `conda activate gsampler-ae` and proceed to step 4.
 For other setups, follow these instructions:

 1. Git clone the repo: